 Got questions?
 Talk to your peers, MVPs, and the Hyper-V product team.

 Give us feedback about the documentation for Hyper-V. Click Yes or No in the Did you find this helpful section at the bottom of the page and add your comments.

 To suggest content or request more documentation (or report an error), please contact us at email@example.com

 Keep connected with the latest happening with Hyper-V.

 The following table lists technologies that you might want to use in your virtualization computing environment.

-Virtualization technology included with Windows 8 and Windows 8.1 that you can install through Programs and Features in the Control Panel.
+Virtualization technology included with Windows 8, Windows 8.1, and Windows 10 that you can install through Programs and Features in the Control Panel.